 When competing at a British Showjumping event it is important that you and your horse/pony are suitably dressed and equipped to adhere to our rules.
 Below gives a dress code overview of what you are allowed to wear.
-For details of what your horse/pony is allowed to wear please see the National Members Handbook, Rule 102, which can be downloaded from our website.
+For more information on rider wear please see Rule 101 of the National Members Handbook and for details of what your horse/pony is allowed to wear please refer Rule 102 of the National Members Handbook, which can be downloaded from our website or viewed here.

-- Hat with chinstrap properly adjusted and fastened, meeting one of the following standards: British - All PAS 015, VG1 provided they are BSI Kitemarked European VG1 provided they are BSI Kitemarked American all SEI ASTM F1163 04a onwards and SNELL E2001 Australian & New Zealand AS/NZS 3838 2003 onwards. - Jackets traditional style tailored jackets in dark colours, traditional tailored hacking jackets, new style jackets as approved by British Showjumping. - Shirts shirts may have long / short sleeves and must have a white collar; long-sleeved shirts must have white cuffs.
+- Hats Protective headgear, must be worn at all times when mounted by anyone, whether or not a Competitor, which complies to the following standards at any British Showjumping competition or activity.
+Harnesses must be properly adjusted and fastened at all times when mounted.
+British - PAS 015 (2011), VG1 - Provided they are BSI Kitemarked.
+European - VG1 - Provided they are BSI Kitemarked.
+American - All SEI ASTM F1163 04a onwards and SNELL E2016.
+Australian and New Zealand - AS/NZS 3838 2006 onwards - Jackets traditional style tailored jackets in dark colours, traditional tailored hacking jackets, new style jackets as approved by British Showjumping. - Shirts shirts may have long / short sleeves and must have a white collar; long-sleeved shirts must have white cuffs.
 Ladies may wear shirts with high white collars without a stock.
 Coloured ties or stocks may be worn with hacking jackets.
 Shirts must be properly done up at all times.
 School jumpers/colours are allowed to be worn by JFS competitors. - Breeches/Jodhpurs Must be white, pale yellow, beige, grey or fawn in colour.
 Black or Navy are not allowed. - Boots all footwear must be black or brown including traditional riding boots, leather jodhpur boots with plain black or brown leather "gaiters."
-Pony riders may also wear plain black or brown half chaps. - Gloves optional - Body Protectors optional but if an inflatable body protector is worn a BETA approved body protector must be worn underneath. - Hairnets in the interest of safety it is advisable that long hair should always be tied back. - Spurs please refer to the National Members Handbook for rulings. - Whips please refer to the National Members Handbook for rulings. - Jewellery worn anywhere on the body can increase the risk of injury, riders are strongly recommended to remove all jewellery
+Pony riders may also wear plain black or brown half chaps. - Gloves optional - Body Protectors optional but if an inflatable body protector is worn a BETA approved body protector must be worn underneath. - Hairnets in the interest of safety it is advisable that long hair should always be tied back. - Spurs please refer to the National Members Handbook for rulings. - Padded Baton please refer to the National Members Handbook for rulings. - Jewellery worn anywhere on the body can increase the risk of injury, riders are strongly recommended to remove all jewellery